uwescience/DSSG2020-Disinformation/motivation.md

 * **Data Science for Social Good Fellows**: This group of stakeholders consist of students from different universities who are working as interns.
 The fellows are working directly with project lead and data scientists to develop the model.

 * **Ad exchange companies**: Ad exchange companies (e.g., Google) will be the primary users of the model to identify articles that have disinformation.
-(I thought this was a direct stakeholder)

 Meanwhile, the indirect stakeholders of this project are:

 * **Global Alliance for Responsible Media (GARM)**: GARM brings together advertisers, agencies, media companies, platforms and industry organizations to improve public safety.
 GDI will deliver the model to GARM to be shared with other stakeholders within GARM.